• IPEAA Beam High Quality Hot Rolled 80MM-270MM S235JR System 1

 A3: Stainless does not "rust" as you think of regular steel rusting with a red oxide on the surface that flakes off.
 If you see red rust it is probably due to some iron particles that have contaminated the surface of the stainless steel and it is these iron particles that are rusting.
 Look at the source of the rusting and see if you can remove it from the surface.

-Q: How do you determine the required size of a steel I-beam for a specific application?
+Q: How do you calculate the required number of steel I-beams for a project?

-Q: What are the considerations for steel I-beam design in corrosive environments?
+Q: What are the design considerations for steel I-beams?

 Send your message to us